WillamNyunt/tic-tac-toe/ReadMe.md

+To start the projct:
+run npm install.
+Then 'npm run dev'

 Core concepts learnt from this tutorial:

 - When editing state from old state, make sure you add it in a function e.g: